 Based on the average mass-to-charge of features across runs and their potentially annotated adduct, the AccurateMassSearch node then assigns molecules from the database according to a very small mass tolerance.

+Note.
 Keep in mind that even with a very small tolerance, you can have quite a few potential matches per feature.
 The AccurateMassSearch node will by default perform filtering based on the observed isotope patterns, since specific elements may lead to very distinctive ones due to their particular distribution of natural occurrence.

 The output of the AccurateMassSearch node is a mzTab file (a table-based file with multiple tables), which we then load with the mzTabReader node into a KNIME table.
 Only the metadata and the small molecule section will be filled in metabolomics experiments.
 The small molecule section contains one row per putative identification.
 Multiple identifications may arise from the same feature if they all fell into the tolerance window.
 This is evident in the table when multiple identifications have the same mass to charge ratio and retention time, or simply the same opt_global_id_group (Fig. 6, yellow box) value.
 Intensities in the different input files are stored in the smallmolecule_abundance_study_variable[n] columns, whose order follows the order of the input files (Fig. 6, green box).

 6. With the output from the AccurateMassSearch node, we compute changes in intensities of molecules across samples.
 The simplest way of distinguishing compounds that change notably between conditions is a fold change cutoff, i.e. a threshold on the ratio of the average intensity across conditions.
 To specify which two conditions to compare to compute those fold changes, we introduced a component Choose comparison for interactive selection from all specified conditions.
 The aggregation and ratio calculation then happens in a set of KNIME nodes in the Compute fold changes metanode.